hunterakins/pykrak/readme.txt

-Python implementation of normal mode solver for underwater acoustic propagation.
-This is more or less a translation of Michael Porter's KRAKEN (not KRAKENC).
+Python translation of Michael Porter's KRAKEN (not KRAKENC).

-I also provide an internal wave mode equation solver using the same numerical methods, as Richard Evans FORTRAN model WAVE.
+An alternative implementation,which provided an internal wave mode equation solver using the same numerical methods, as Richard Evans FORTRAN model WAVE, is found in
-The model implementation uses numba to compile the routines so that it has similar speeds as KRAKEN.

-Some small differences:
-- I continue to do bisection and Brent for all meshes instead of switching to secant method with deflation

-A big difference:
-- Elastic layers are not supported

-Code is under the pykrak folder, which has its own readme.
-There are some examples in pykrak/examples as well.

-To install, you can use pip:
-pip install pykrak

-12/05/2024 Update:
-I recently implemented a more direct translation of KRAKEN in order to include elastic layers at the surface (such as ice) and elastic layers in the bottom.
-This differs from my previous code, which did not shoot from the bottom to the surface as in KRAKEN.
-These are in krak_routines.py, exposed through the list_input_solve function.
-This function is nearly identical to KRAKEN.
-It is benchmarked on some example environments in the tests subfolder.
+This is on an archived branch of the code called rev1_archive.

+The code is provided "as is", with no guarantees of correctness.
+When in doubt, compare to KRAKEN and KRAKENC.
+Comparisons for a number of test environments are provided in tests/.